Reconstructing thermal states using dimensionally limited probes : A Model for Limited Control & Memory in Quantum Thermodynamics: Introduction

 The cost of acquiring (classical) knowledge of a quantum state has been extensively studied in the emerging field of quantum state learning~\cite{Anshu2024}, as well as in the contexts of quantum tomography~\cite{keyl_2001,harrow_17,odonnell_tomography} and state estimation~\cite{popescu_massar_95}.
 In this work, we approach this question from an altogether new operational perspective by formulating state estimation in a unitary and thermodynamically consistent setting.
 While we focus on reconstructing (diagonal) thermal states, the methods we develop are applicable to reconstructing the diagonal of any quantum state in a fixed basis.
 Due to the no-cloning theorem, when working on single copy input states, one cannot expect to reconstruct more than the diagonal distribution in a specific basis in single-shot.
 Quantum tomography~\cite{d2003quantum} and quantum learning~\cite{Anshu2024} provide a sample-complexity theoretic understanding of how hard it is to acquire a classical representation of a quantum state.
 However, they do not address the resources an agent must make use of to make use of this classical representation to reconstruct the quantum state on a quantum memory.
-In this work, we posit that the knowledge a quantum agent possess of a quantum state reflects their ability to \textit{unitarily} reconstruct a quantum state given access to specific quantum resources.
-We call an agent's ability to approximately or exactly reconstruct the state of a system unitarily, quantum knowledge.
+In this work we posit that an agent’s knowledge of a quantum state reflects their ability to unitarily reconstruct the system’s diagonal (in a desired basis) in a memory system they have access to, given specified resources such as probe dimension and allowed unitaries.